saeedNW/arch-linux-installation/customization/kde/kde_Nordic.md

    - Navigate to System Settings > Windows Management > Desktop Effects.
    - Check the box next to "Slide Back" to add a smooth sliding animation when switching between desktops or virtual workspaces, enhancing navigation fluidity.

+5. **Enable "Rounded Corners":**

+   - Navigate to System Settings > Windows Management > Desktop Effects.
+   - Search for "Rounded Corners" and enable it.
+   - Open its configuration menu and disable primary and secondary outlines

 ## Customize Desktop Layout